 Benefits of Grazing Animals

-Ground squirrel colonies in grazed areas support the foraging needs of predators like bobcats and golden eagles and at the same time, recreate underground tunnels that are used by insects, reptiles, amphibians, and many small mammals.
-The protected California tiger salamander and the red-legged frog both utilize burrows during the non-breeding season.
-Burrowing owls, kit fox, and badgers occupy them as well.
+In the East Bay, ground squirrels prefer to colonize livestock grazed grasslands .Ground squirrel colonies in these grazed areas support the foraging needs of predators like bobcats and golden eagles and at the same time, create underground tunnels that are used by insects, reptiles, amphibians, and many small mammals.
+Many protected wildlife species, including California tiger salamander, California red-legged frog, burrowing owl, San Joaquin kit fox, and badger utilize the ground squirrel burrows throughout the year.

 Ponds developed for livestock watering support large numbers of breeding amphibians, which also feed on the abundant insect life found in the surrounding grasslands.
 In many cases, these man-made stock ponds provide replacement habitat for native amphibians since the natural water features that once supported them have been lost to development.
 Proper utilization of livestock grazing promotes healthier, diverse wildlife populations in parks.

 Foss, Roxanne Hulme.
 2016.
 A Review of Ecological Grazing Management Approaches Applicable to EBRPD Rangelands